 Walk to the Red Pin location.
 Zoom in on the map and check that the blue dot is actually aligned with the base of the Red Pin (the exact spot where the stick is pinned).
 That's where you should be photographing the Sunset.

 But, just in case, make sure that the terrain allows you to move a few meters to adjust the composition the moment the Sun starts to be right where you want it to be in the sky.

 Another thing I like to do is to have a look at the PhotoPills Augmented Reality view (AR) to double check that I'm at the right spot and that the Sun will set at the right position.

 Place the tripod, ballhead, camera, and lens

-Mount the ballhead on the tripod legs.
+Open the tripod, unfold the legs and mount the ballhead on.
 Then, place the tripod on a solid surface.
-Push it against the ground and make sure it's stable.
+Press it against the ground and make sure it's stable.